AlexFridl/School-Projects/02_Pcelarsko_domacinstvo_Fridl/README.md

 # Porodično domaćinstvo Fridl

-This project demonstrates a variety of frontend and backend techniques using HTML, CSS, JavaScript, jQuery, AJAX, XML, and XSLT.
+This project is a multi-page website demonstrating a variety of frontend and backend techniques using HTML, CSS, JavaScript, jQuery, AJAX, XML, and XSLT.
 It was developed as part of coursework to practice different aspects of web programming.

 ---

 ## Features

+- **Multi-page website** structure with navigation between pages.

 - **jQuery Slider**
   A responsive slider implemented with jQuery on every page.